stackery/wild-rydes-workshop/04-backend-api.md

 You'll now deploy the updated *stackery-wild-rydes* stack.
 Click **Deploy** in the left sidebar to enter the Deploy view.
 Next click **Prepare new deployment** for the **development** environment.
 For the **branch or SHA** value enter `master` and then click **Prepare Deployment**.
 Once the preparation completes (this should take about 20 seconds), click the **Deploy** button to open AWS CloudFormation.
 Then click the **Execute** button in the CloudFormation Console.

+*NOTE: So far we’ve always used the UI for doing deployments.
+Stackery also provides a CLI if you’re more inclined to use something like that.
+Read about the [`stackery deploy` command here](https://docs.stackery.io/docs/api/cli/stackery_deploy/).*

 ### 9. Request a unicorn